Rune Støstad

 Rune Støstad (born 8 January 1972) is a Norwegian politician for the Labour Party.
-From 2021 he represents Oppland and the Labour Party at the Parlament.
+From 2021 he represents Oppland and the Labour Party at the Parliament.

 Career

 Born on 8 January 1972, Støstad is a journalist by education from the Volda University College, and also has a degree from the BI Norwegian Business School.
-Hailing from Vinstra, he was a member of the municipal council of Nord-Fron from 2011, and was mayor in Nord-Fron from to 2015 to 2021.
+Hailing from Vinstra, he was a member of the municipal council of Nord-Fron Municipality from 2011, and was mayor in Nord-Fron from to 2015 to 2021.

 He was elected representative to the Storting from the constituency of Oppland for the period 2021–2025, for the Labour Party.